melissa-24/Sprint-Challenge--JavaScript/README.md

 ## Stretch Problems

 There are a few stretch problems found throughout the files, don't work on them until you are finished with MVP requirements!

+Questions:

+1. Describe the biggest difference between `.forEach` & `.map`.

+        A. .map returns a whole new array where forEAch will returns undefined

+2. What is the difference between a function and a method?

+        A. Both are sets of instructions but a method is assoicated with an object

+3. What is closure?

+        A. A function bundled together with references to its surrounding state

+4. Describe the four rules of the 'this' keyword.

+        A.  #1 - If new is used it creates a new object
+            #2 - If apply, call, or bind are used to call a function, this inside the function is the object that is passed in as the argument.
+            #3 - If a function is called as a method — like dot notation is used — this is the object that the function is a property of.
+            #4 - If a function is invoked, and no other rules apply, this is the global object

+5. Why do we need super() in an extended class?

+        A. So that we can call functions on the parent of the object.